mlsdpk/Finding-Lane-Lines-Project/README.md

 We'll convert our original RGB image to gray scale image.
 This can reduce noise from original three color channels.
 So, we can apply more powerful algorithms to isolate lines.

 ![alt text][image_1]

+## Applying Gaussian Blur to smoothen edges

+Gaussian Blur is another pre-processing technique to smoothen the edges of an image to reduce noise.

+![alt text][image_2]

+## Applying Canny Edge Detection on smoothed gray image

+Now, after pre-processed the image, we'll use popular **Canny Edge Detector**, whose role is to identify lines in an image and remove other datas.
+Below is the comparison of images after edge detection applied to our original blurred gray image.

+![alt text][image_3]